Get

 a grey pitbull standing on snow

 If your Pitbull loves the freedom of being outside in your yard or going on walks with you in the park, little will cause them to pass up on the opportunity, even when temperatures drop.
-Of course, as a pet parent, you want your dog to be able to enjoy their day by playing and getting the exercise they need, but if temperatures drop below 45 degrees Fahrenheit, you should cut down their time outside.
-However, temperatures below 32 degrees Fahrenheit start to become dangerous for some Pitbulls, and they shouldn’t be left outside alone, especially if they’re not moving about.
+Of course, as a pet parent, you want your dog to be able to enjoy their day by playing and getting the exercise they need, but if temperatures drop below 45 degrees Fahrenheit, you should reduce their time outside.
+However, temperatures below 32 degrees Fahrenheit start to become dangerous for some Pitbulls, and they shouldn’t be left outside alone.

-Temperatures below 20-25 degrees Fahrenheit could cause serious problems for your dog, such as hypothermia or frostbite, and going outside isn’t recommended.
-It’s hard to give a definite answer for how cold is too cold for your individual Pitbull because their age, weight, and health status, as well as the type of weather conditions accompanying the cold, all play a role.
+Temperatures below 20–25 degrees Fahrenheit could cause serious problems for your dog, such as hypothermia or frostbite, and going outside isn’t recommended.
+It’s hard to give a definite answer for how cold is too cold for your Pitbull because their age, weight, health status, and the type of weather conditions accompanying the cold all play a role.

 Factors That Influence How Your Pitbull Responds to the Cold